speed1313/fast-near-duplicate-matching/README.md

 [2024-08-05T03:32:03Z INFO  fast_near_duplicate_matching] count: [1, 1]
 ```

-### Exploring the Pythia Dataset
+### Count near-duplicates in the Pythia dataset
 You can download the Pythia dataset from [here](https://github.com/EleutherAI/pythia?tab=readme-ov-file#exploring-the-dataset)
-After downloading the dataset, you can run the following command:
+After downloading the dataset, you can convert the dataset to the format that this program can read by running the following command:
 ```bash
 $ python scripts/prepare_pythia.py --output_dir path/to/output/folder --pythia_data_path path/to/merged/folder/document
 ```
-Then, you can run the following command:
+Then, you can count the near-duplicates of queries in the Pythia dataset by running the following command:
 ```bash
 $ cargo run --release -- --search-dir path/to/output/folder --query-path path/to/output/folder/query.jsonl --threshold 0.6 --n 10
 ```